Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người dân đổ xô tới nhận các gói viện trợ nhân đạo được thả xuống phía Bắc Dải Gaza, ngày 23/4.
 Xung đột Israel-Hamas diễn ra tại dải đất này từ tháng 10/2023 gây ra khủng hoảng nhân đạo nghiêm trọng.
 (Nguồn: Getty)

-People receive humanitarian aid packages that were dropped in the northern Gaza Strip on April 23.
-The conflict between Israel and the Hamas movement in the strip since October 2023 has caused a serious humanitarian crisis.
+People receive humanitarian aid packages dropped in the northern Gaza Strip on April 23.
+The conflict between Israel and the Hamas movement in this land since October 2023 has caused a serious humanitarian crisis.
 (Source: Getty)

 Speaking at a fundraiser outside Seattle at the home of a former Microsoft executive, Mr Biden said: “There will be a ceasefire tomorrow if Hamas releases the hostages.
 Israel says it’s up to Hamas, if they want to do it, we can end the conflict tomorrow.”

-On the same day, May 11, the “Islamic Resistance in Iraq”, a Shi'ite militia group, announced a cruise missile attack on an airbase in Israel.
+On the same day, May 11, the "Islamic Resistance in Iraq", a Shi'ite militia group, announced that it had carried out a cruise missile attack on an airbase in Israel.

-In an online statement, the group said it carried out the attack at dawn with an upgraded long-range al-Arqab cruise missile, targeting the Ramon air base in southern Israel, stressing that the attack was intended to show “solidarity with the people of the Gaza Strip.”
+In an online statement, the group said it carried out the attack at dawn with upgraded long-range al-Arqab cruise missiles, targeting the Ramon air base in southern Israel, and stressed that the attack was intended to show “solidarity with the people of the Gaza Strip.”

 Since the conflict in the Gaza Strip broke out on October 7, 2023, the “Islamic Resistance in Iraq” group has carried out numerous attacks on Israeli and US bases in the region.

-Also on May 11, state-run Alqahera TV channel quoted Egyptian officials as saying that the country had refused to coordinate with Israel in bringing aid into Gaza from the Rafah border crossing due to Israel's "unacceptable escalation."
+Also on May 11, state-run television channel Alqahera quoted Egyptian officials as saying that the country refused to coordinate with Israel in bringing aid into Gaza from the Rafah border crossing due to Israel's "unacceptable escalation."

 The official noted that Cairo holds Israel responsible for the deteriorating situation in the Palestinian territory.

-Earlier, on May 7, Israeli forces seized the main Rafah border crossing, thereby blocking an important route for bringing aid into the besieged area.
+Earlier, on May 7, Israeli forces seized the main Rafah border gate, thereby blocking an important route for bringing aid into the besieged area.

 A source from the Egyptian Red Crescent confirmed that shipments have been completely halted.